algolia/shopify-hydrogen-algolia/README.md

 ## Configuration for Hydrogen & Algolia
 - Algolia

 Update `algolia.config.json` with your Algolia APP ID & API KEY.

-Update `algolia.config.json` with your shopify integration prefix ("shopify_" for example) and query sugguestion index name
+Update `algolia.config.json` with your shopify integration prefix ("shopify_" for example) and query sugguestion index name.

 - Hydrogen

 Update `hydrogen.config.js` with your shop's domain and Storefront API token.

 ## What's in this template